Shashank1pandey/Stock-Price-Prediction/README.md

 ## Stock Price Prediction
-Predicting stock prices of ITC Limited based on its historial data of last 10 years using LSTM (Long Short-Term Memory) neural network.
+Predicting stock prices of ITC Limited based on its historial data of last 10 years using LSTM neural network.